cis-famu/oer-assignment-group-4-1/Chapter-3.md

 ## Control Structures

+Control structures allow for C++ code to perform conditional tasks.
+These conditional tasks are contained in what are called “control structures”.
+There are three types of Control Structures in C++, they are the sequence structure, the selection structure, and the loop structure.

+The sequence structure presents a serial list (one after another) of tasks for the code to perform to completion.
+The sequence structure exists as the most fundamental form of control structure, this type of structure is present in its most basic form as the “hello world” program example.
+#include <iostream>
+using namespace std;
+int main(){
+#include <iostream>

+    cout << "Hello World!";
+    return 0;
+}

+This control structure is how normal code is read as it's compiled.

 ### SELECTION: ```if``` AND ```if...else```
 Logical expression: an expression that evaluates to ‘true’ or ‘false’
 - i. e.
 8 is greater than 3, is true: 8 > 3.